achaudhry12/COVID-19-API-Project-1/README.md

 ### **Post-MVP:**

-- Be able to render all worldwide stats on a 'Welcome Page'
-- Be able to have all the worldwide numbers render in real time since the data is live
-- Use media queries to help facilitate responsive desgin
+- Use media queries to help facilitate responsive desgin for a tablet (iPad 770px)
 - Allow users to compare the stats of different countries
 - Allow users to choose specific countries regions or continents through a drop down menu/input, render those stats
 - Allow users to favorite countries so they remain on the screen